fotahub/fotahub-device-sdk-stm32/docs/getting-started/simple.md

 7. Make sure that your board is still connected to your laptop or computer with a USB cable as indicated [here](../stm32/boot-sequence.md).
 Connect your board to a router, repeater or switch using an Ethernet cable that you must plug into the RJ45 connector (`CN14`) at the lower end of the board.
 Flash and run the firmware binary resulting from previous step on the board (`Run` > `Run`).

 8. Open the `Terminal` view (`Window` > `Show View` > `Other...` > `Terminal` > `Terminal`).
-Click on the `Open a Terminal` button in the view's toolbar, and choose  `Serial Terminal`.
+Start a new serial terminal session by clicking on the `Open a Terminal` button in the view's toolbar and choosing `Serial Terminal`.
 Select the serial port your board is connected to (if multiple serial ports are offered for selection read [here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/establish-serial-connection.html#check-port-on-windows) to find out which of them is applicable when working under Windows), and set the baudrate to `115200`.
 Click on `OK` to open the serial port.
 Then, press the reset button (`B2`) in the lower right corner of your board, observe how the firmware starts up and verify whether it connects to your local network:

     ![](simple-2.png "Start of initial firmware version")